ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Namespace Grant Service Requests
 ================================

+The Namespace Grant Service is used to verify that a user has knowingly granted a 3rd party user agent the right to access various network services.
+A web page from a trusted source is used to verify a user's intention.

+NOTE: Services that normally issue user decided "namespace grant challenges" can opt to not issue challenges for trusted applications.

 Namespace Grant Inner Frame
 ---------------------------

 ### Purpose

 This inner frame is loaded from the outer application frame.
 The inner frame holds the namespace grant page for the namespace grant service.
-The inner/outer frames send information to/from each other via JavaScript posted messages.
-The inner page can display the namespace grant page, allowing the user to grant permission to the application requesting access to the namespaces.
+The inner / outer frames send information to / from each other via JavaScript posted messages.
+The inner page can display the namespace grant page from the trusted source, allowing the user to grant permission to the application requesting access to the namespaces.
 The outer and inner page are rendered inside a browser window and contains sufficient display size to allow the user to see what information is being granted.

 ### Inputs